SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ## Installation

 Not much to do here, since Jona is a fully integrated component of the Simulator Controller package.
 Of yourse, you have to configure the Simulator Controller software, before you can use the Virtual Race Engineer.
-Please read the [installation documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration) for a complete overview of the steps required.
+Please read the [installation documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration) for a complete overview of the steps required, especially the installation and configuration for [Voice Control](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control).
 You might want to have a look at the ["Race Engineer" plugin arguments](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer), since this plugin controls Jona during your simulator sessions.
-And you might have to install (additional) voice support in your Windows operating system depending on the Windows isntallation you have.

-### Installation of additional Voices

-Almost every Windows installation already has builtin support for voice generation (called TTS, aka text-to-speech).
-If you want to install more voices (and Jona will use all of them according to the configured language), you might want to install some additional packages.
-Depending on your Windows license you can do this on the windows settings dialog as described in the [Microsoft documentation](https://support.microsoft.com/en-us/office/how-to-download-text-to-speech-languages-for-windows-10-d5a6b612-b3ae-423f-afa5-4f6caf1ec5d3) ([German version](https://support.microsoft.com/de-de/office/herunterladen-von-text-zu-sprache-sprachen-f%C3%BCr-windows-10-d5a6b612-b3ae-423f-afa5-4f6caf1ec5d3)).
-The current version of Jona comes with translations for English and German, as these are the languages supported by Simulator Controller out of the box.
-Therefore I recommend to install voices for these languages at least.

-### Installation of Speech Recognition Libraries

-The installation of the voice recognition engine sometimes needs a little bit more effort.
-Jona relies on the speech recognition runtime from Microsoft, which is not necessarily part of a Windows standard distribution.
-You can check this in your settings dialog as well.
-If you do not have any voice recognition capabilities available, you can use the installer provided for your convenience in the *Utilities\3rd party* folder, as long you have a 64-bit Windows installation.
-Please install the runtime first and the two provided language packs for English and German afterwards.
-Alternatively you can download the necessary installation files from [this site at Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=16789).

-After installing the language packs, it might be necessary to unblock the recognizer DLLs of Jona, which are provided in the *Binaries* folder.
-Windows might have blocked these DLLs for security reasons, because you downloaded it from a non-trusted location.
-You will find a little Powershell script in the *Utilities* folder, which you can copy to the *Binaries* folder and execute it there with Administrator privileges.
-These are the commands, which need be executed:

-	takeown.exe /F . /R /D N
-	Get-ChildItem -Path '.' -Recurse | Unblock-File

-Note: Since the time for offline voice recognition is almost over, a future version of Jona will use Google, Amazon or Azure services for voice recognition.
-But this might be a pay per use kind of service.

 ### Installation of Telemetry Providers